benkuly/matrix-spring-boot-sdk/README.md

   bot:
     # The domain-part of matrix-ids.
 E. g. example.org when your userIds look like @unicorn:example.org
     serverName: example.org
+    # (optional in mode CLIENT) The localpart (username) of the user associated with the application service
+    # or just the username of your bot.
+    username: superAppservice
     # (optional) The mode you want to use to create a bot.
 Default is CLIENT.
 The other is APPSERVICE.
     mode: CLIENT
     # (optional) Configure how users managed by your bot do automatically join rooms.